 Dr Tom Cerni DipEd, BEd, DipArt(Psych), MEd(CounselPsych), PhD (Head of Counselling Services) is an Honorary Associate of the Faculty of Education and Social Work at the University of Sydney, a Registered Psychologist and a Member of the Australian Psychological Society and the American Psychological Association.
 He is the author of numerous articles in peer-reviewed journals examining the relationship between the Cognitive-Experiential Theory (CET), Full-Range Leadership Theory, conflict-handling styles and influencing tactics.
 His present research is examining how guided self-reflection, using CET, can assist leaders enhance their creativity, innovation and wisdom.

-Dr Arun Mehta, BTech (Met), MTech (Aircraft Production Eng), PhD (Mat Sc and Eng), Dip Ed (Mathematics Teacher) is undertaking a doctorate in experiential education, seeking to understand how its principles might be fruitfully applied in senior mathematics classes.
+Dr Arun Mehta, BTech (Met), MTech (Aircraft Production Eng), PhD (Mat Sc and Eng), Dip Ed (Mathematics Teacher) commenced a doctorate in experiential education, seeking to understand how its principles might be fruitfully applied in senior mathematics classes.
 In a disciplinary area often perceived as abstract and irrelevant, Dr Mehta is breaking fresh ground in changing the way mathematics engages boys by learning through doing.

 Mr Jeff Mann BSc (Psychol.)
 Hons, MPHE (Coordinator of Student Experience) is currently undertaking a PhD with Western Sydney University.
 His research involves an exploration of student engagement in middle high school boys, and how school systems can be re-imagined to better engage boys at this critical developmental stage.

 Mr Andrew Mason-Jones BA, BLaw, Dip Ed (History Teacher) recently completed a Masters by Research at the University of Sydney on the Australian Army Training Team in Vietnam.

 Mr David Ikin BExSc (Hons), Grad Dip Ed, MEd (Leadership and Management) (Assistant Head of the Preparatory School) is currently undertaking a PhD with University of Newcastle.
 His research involves an exploration into the link between anxiety and mindset within primary classrooms.
 The research aims to focus on the the interactions between a student and their school environment to develop a deeper understadning of how students perceive school in the 21st century.